emijrp/awesome-awesome/README.md

 # Awesome Awesome

-A curated list of awesome curated lists of things.
+A curated list of awesome curated lists of many topics.

 - [Awesome Awesome](#awesome-awesome)